ibm-cloud-architecture/refarch-cloud-data-analytics/cognos_final.md

 Save the Dashboard

-> **Note -
-> Take a screen capture or screen shot of this dashboard tab to show that have completed the lab.    **
+# Take a screen capture or screen shot of this dashboard tab to show that have completed the lab.